Chennwld/chennwld.github.io/_posts/2023-12-26-Quaternion four square theroem.md

 # Sum of Two Squares Theorem
 An integer greater than one can be written as the sum of two squares if and only if its prime decomposition contains no factor $p^k$, where prime $p \equiv 3 \pmod{4}$ and $k$ is odd.

 For example $2450 = 2 · 52 · 72$.
 Of the primes occurring in this decomposition, 2, 5, and 7, only 7 is congruent to 3 modulo 4.
 Its exponent in the decomposition, 2, is even.
 Therefore, the theorem states that it is expressible as the sum of two squares.
-Indeed, $2450 = 7^2 + 49^2.$

-The prime decomposition of the number 3430 is $2 · 5 · 73$.
+Indeed, $2450 = 7^2 + 49^2.$ The prime decomposition of the number 3430 is $2 · 5 · 73$.
 This time, the exponent of 7 in the decomposition is 3, an odd number.
 So 3430 cannot be written as the sum of two squares.
-To prove this theorem we just need to extent our integer to Guassian integer, thoese number which can be represeted by sum of two suqares is just a norm of an Gussian integer.
-This is because if $n=a^2+b^2,$ then $n=(a+bi)(a-bi), where $i^2=-1$.
-Fermat's theorem on the sum of two squares states that a prime number \( p \) can be expressed as the sum of two integer squares \( a^2 + b^2 \) if and only if \( p \equiv 1 \pmod{4} \) or \( p = 2 \).

-In mathematical terms, for a prime number \( p \), there exist integers \( a \) and \( b \) such that \( p = a^2 + b^2 \) if and only if \( p \equiv 1 \pmod{4} \) or \( p = 2 \).

 ## Proof Sketch

-The proof of this theorem involves techniques from number theory and modular arithmetic.
-One way to prove it is by considering the Gaussian integers, which are complex numbers with integer real and imaginary parts.
-The key idea is to use the unique factorization property of Gaussian integers to show the existence or non-existence of solutions.

-The full proof is more involved and may require a background in number theory and algebra.

-## Significance
+To prove this theorem we just need to consider the prime case.
+Actually a lot of number theory probelms which one wants to solve depend on the prime case.
+For our case, if your integer is not prime, then you just need to decompose it.
+Let's go to the complex world to see how it works.
+If $n=pq, p=(a^2+b^2), q=(c^2+d^2)$, then $n=(ac-bd)^2+(ad+bc)^2$.
+This is just because The norm in complex number is muliplicative.
+Therefore we only need to focus on primes.
+What kind of prime can be written as sum of two suqares?
+If an odd prime factor of your integer can be written as sum of two squares i.e., $p=a^2+b^2,$ then $p=(a+bi)(a-bi)$, where $i^2=-1$.
+In this case the space $Z[i]/(p)$ is not an integral domain, hence $(p)$ is not prime this can only happens when $p \equiv 1 \pmod{4}$.

 ## Lagrange's Four-square Theorem